JumboMiller/JM-NixOs-Configuration/README.md

 # NixOS Flake Configuration

 ## About

-This repository contains a modular NixOS configuration structured via flakes.
-All system settings are split into separate files for easy maintenance, extension, and portability across different machines.
+This repository contains a modular NixOS configuration managed with flakes.
+All system settings are split into separate files for easy maintenance and extension.

 ## Structure

 ```
-JM-flake/
+JM-NixOs-Configuration/
 ├── flake.nix
 └── modules/
     ├── configuration.nix
-    ├── hardware-configuration.nix
+    ├── hardware-configuration.nix (not included by default)
     ├── locales.nix
     ├── nix.nix
     ├── packages.nix